Website Manager

 Start and End of Games

-All games are to end five minutes before the scheduled time of the following game, regardless
+Games are intended to start at the scheduled time and must end no more than five minutes before the scheduled time of the following game, regardless

 Length of Games